We need more Green councillors in Oxfordshire

 Or you could help organise events and campaigns in your ward.
 Could you get local people to come out and join the campaign?

-In May 2019 there will be elections for every councillor in South Oxfordshire and the Vale of the White Horse and 1/3 of the counclllors in Cherwell and West Oxfordshire district councils.
-Then in 2020 there will be elections for 2 councillors in each of the new Oxford City wards.
+In May 2020 there will be elections for 2 councillors in each of the new Oxford City wards, and 1/3 of the counclllors in Cherwell and West Oxfordshire district councils.
+Then in 2020

 What you need to do to stand as a candidate